Secure Jobs, Better Pay: changes to Australian workplace laws

 Enterprise agreements made on or after 1 January 2021 need to provide employees with a choice of superannuation fund.
 Any restrictions placed on employees’ choice of superannuation fund in enterprise agreements made on or after 1 January 2021 are not enforceable.
 Failure to pay superannuation into an employee’s choice of superannuation fund may result in employers having to pay superannuation charges.

-The Fair Work Act 2009 provides a simple, flexible and fair framework that assists employers and employees to bargain in good faith to make an enterprise agreement.
+The FW Act provides a simple, flexible and fair framework that assists employers and employees to bargain in good faith to make an enterprise agreement.

 Employers, employees and their bargaining representatives are involved in the process of bargaining for a proposed enterprise agreement.
 An employer must notify their employees of the right to be represented by a bargaining representative during the bargaining of an enterprise agreement (other than a greenfields agreement) as soon as possible, and not later than 14 days after the notification time for the agreement (usually the start of bargaining).
 The notification should be given to each current employee who will be covered by the enterprise agreement.